Blair Braverman

 Blair Braverman (born May 7, 1988) is an American adventurer, dogsled racer, musher, advice columnist and writer.
 She raced and completed the 2019 Iditarod, the 1000 mi dogsled race from Anchorage to Nome, Alaska.

-In 2016, the Outdoor Industry Association selected Braverman as one of Outdoor 30 Under 30 list and Publishers Weekly called Braverman a "21st century feminist reincarnation of Jack London."
+In 2016, the Outdoor Industry Association selected Braverman as one of its "Outdoor 30 Under 30" and author Sara Marcus called Braverman a "21st century feminist reincarnation of Jack London."

-Background
+Early life and education

 Braverman was born on May 7, 1988, the daughter of research scientist Jana Kay Slater and university professor and author Marc Braverman.
-She was raised Jewish in California's Central Valley.
-When she was ten, her family moved for a year to Norway for her father's research on the country's comprehensive smoking ban.
-Braverman attended local schools.
+She was raised Jewish in Davis, California, in California's Central Valley.

-Returning to Davis, California, Braverman finished her schooling, including a term as an exchange student in Lillehammer, Norway.
+At 10, she spent a year in Norway while her father researched the country's comprehensive smoking ban.
+She returned to Norway for a term in high school as an exchange student in Lillehammer, eventually graduating from Davis High School in 2006.
 Spending summers at Camp Tawonga, a Jewish camp near Yosemite, she later attended a Scandinavian folk school in Mortenhals, a traditional one-year trade program, and studied dogsledding and winter survival.

-She returned to the United States in 2007, graduating from Colby College in 2011.
-While in school, she had articles published locally and nationally, in magazines and newspapers.
+She returned to the United States in 2007, graduating from Colby College in 2011, where she studied environmental law.
+While in college, she wrote and published articles in magazines and newspapers, both locally and nationally.
 She also spent two summers working as a dogsled guide on a glacier in Alaska.

-Braverman later earned a Master of Fine Arts in creative nonfiction at the University of Iowa, where she was also an Arts Fellow.
-She has been resident Fellow at Blue Mountain Center and the MacDowell Colony.
+Braverman later earned a Master of Fine Arts in creative nonfiction at the University of Iowa, where she received a fellowship.

-She lives with her partner, Quince Mountain, in Mountain, Wisconsin.

-Adventure and writing career
+Writing

+Braverman's writing draws on her experiences working with sled dog teams and traveling in northern Scandinavia and Alaska.
+She has written about wilderness travel, sled dog racing, and life in remote northern environments in both nonfiction and fiction.
+She has been a resident Fellow at Blue Mountain Center and the MacDowell Colony.

+Books

+In 2016, Braverman published Welcome to the Goddamn Ice Cube, a memoir describing her childhood and early adventures in northern Scandinavia and Alaska.

+The book recounts her experiences studying in Norway and later working as a dogsled guide in Alaska, and describes life in extreme cold, the culture of sled dog racing, and the practical challenges of wilderness travel.
+Alice Driver, writing in The Guardian, noted that the memoir addresses sexism and violence faced by women working in male-dominated outdoor professions.

-In 2016, Braverman published Welcome to the Goddamn Ice Cube, a memoir of her childhood and northern adventures as well as a study of the ways men and women cope with harsh environments — and each other.
-Braverman discussed the perils not only from blizzards, isolation and wild animals, but also from sexism and violence faced by women adventurers in a male-dominated field — distinguishing the memoir from travel narratives and self-discovery memoirs.
-At the book's introduction, Publishers Weekly called Braverman the "21st-century feminist reincarnation of Jack London" and the book was recommended by O, The Oprah Magazine.
+In the book's blurb, author Sara Marcus called Braverman the "21st-century feminist reincarnation of Jack London" and the book was recommended by O, The Oprah Magazine.

-In 2022, she published a novel, Small Game.

-She has also written articles exploring gender, trans issues, and online harassment.
-She is a contributing editor for Outside Magazine, and wrote a regular advice column called "Tough Love" dealing with relationships and the outdoors.
-Braverman's work has also appeared in The Atavist, BuzzFeed, and the Smithsonian, among others.
+In 2022, Braverman published her first novel, Small Game, which was an independent-bookstore bestseller.
+The novel is a wilderness survival story centered on contestants on a reality television program who are abandoned in the backcountry when production collapses.
+Stranded in an unfamiliar environment, the group must organize themselves, manage limited supplies, and decide how to survive.

+Three years later, in 2025, she published the children's book The Day Leap Soared, illustrated by Olivia When.